Peter Wyche (ambassador): Early life

-Sir Peter was the sixth son of Richard Wyche (1554–1621), a merchant, and his wife Elizabeth (née Saltonstall) Wyche (1556–1626), daughter of Sir Richard Saltonstall, Lord Mayor of London.
+Wyche was the sixth son of Richard Wyche (1554–1621), a merchant, and his wife Elizabeth (née Saltonstall) Wyche (1556–1626), daughter of Richard Saltonstall, Lord Mayor of London.
 His brother, Nathaniel Wyche, was a merchant and president of the East India Company.

-His paternal grandparents were Margaret (née Haughton) Wyche and Richard Wyche, a descendant of the fifteenth century Lord Mayor of London, Henry Wyche.
+His paternal grandparents were Margaret (née Haughton) Wyche and Richard Wyche, a descendant of the fifteenth-century Lord Mayor of London, Henry Wyche.

 Career

-He was knighted by King Charles I on 16 December 1626, having received instructions from the King on 18 November, after his personal nomination.
-Ambassador arrived at Constantinople on 10 April 1628, remained at that post until he returned to England in May 1639.
-Sir Peter secured a reduction of duty on English cloth.
+He was knighted by King Charles I on 16 December 1626, having received instructions from the king on 18 November, after his personal nomination.
+As ambassador, Wyche arrived at Constantinople on 10 April 1628, and remained at that post until he returned to England in May 1639.
+He secured a reduction of duty on English cloth.
 While in Constantinople he gave lodgings to the scholars and travellers John Greaves and Edward Pococke.
-From December 1637 to August 1640, Pococke resided at the British embassy, where he acted as temporary chaplain to Sir Peter Wyche.
+From December 1637 to August 1640, Pococke resided at the British embassy, where he acted as temporary chaplain to Wyche.

 His wife astonished the Sultana by making a visit to the Sultan's harem.
 It was said that the Sultana was amazed by the farthingales worn by the English ladies, and wondered if all English women had such an unusual shape.

 In 1641 he became Privy Counsellor and Comptroller of the King's Household.
 He was a signer of the King's Declaration of Abhorrence at the idea of making war upon his Parliament.
-His descendant, Sir Cyril Wyche, reported that Peter lent Charles I £30,000.
+His descendant, Cyril Wyche, reported that Wyche lent Charles I £30,000.

 He did not live to see the outcome of the English Civil War, dying at Oxford in late 1643.